aseidma/ideahack2020/README.md

 <sup>1</sup>Deolittle (2020)
 <sup>2</sup>upskillcoach
 <sup>3</sup>Millenial Careers: 2020 Vision (manpowergroup)
-_ Every part of emma — including user research — was conceived, validated, and implemented during IdeaHacks 2020 _ _ we registered the domain emmai.tech on Domain.com, however hooking up the DNS to our firebase app takes longer that the span of a hackathon, on average. _
+Every part of emma — including user research — was conceived, validated, and implemented during IdeaHacks 2020

+We registered the domain emmai.tech on Domain.com, however hooking up the DNS to our firebase app takes longer that the span of a hackathon, on average.

+Have feedback? fill out our user survey! https://docs.google.com/forms/d/1WQf6rqKFkZ-GgrVL2rIubcSkxgisBd2nz3Le0TxxQfU/prefill